-I begin this project in Rafael de Heredia, a canton of nearly 60 thousand people where many communities create their own government.
+This project begins in Rafael de Heredia, a canton of nearly 50 thousand residents.
+See stories below.

 T

-his personal project examines Costa Rica’s local government structures and institutions resulting from the municipal code reform of April 30, 1998.
-There is no particular purpose in this series of articles other than to observe and share the dynamics and the social mechanisms by which municipal governments are able to meet –or not– the demands of their constituents.
+his is a personal project that examines the local government structures and institutions that have emerged as a result of Costa Rica’s municipal code reform of April 30, 1998.
+There is no particular purpose for this series of articles other than to observe and share the dynamics and the social mechanisms by which municipal governments are able to meet — or not — the demands of their constituents.

 RECENT POSTS